Opentrons/opentrons-modules/stm32-modules/thermocycler-gen2/firmware/thermal/README.md

 ### Integral Windup Compensation

 A byproduct of PID control is integral windup, wherein the integral term grows so much while moving to a target that it causes a significant overshoot after reaching the target.
 The firmware deals with this in two ways:
-- When moving to a temperature that is _away_ from ambient temperature (relative to starting temperature), the firmware utilizes `conditional integration`.
+- When moving to a temperature that is _away_ from ambient temperature (relative to starting temperature), the firmware utilizes Conditional Integration.
 The peltiers are controlled open-loop until getting within the "proportional band" from the target, at which point the PID control begins.
 - When moving to a temperature that is _towards_ ambient temperature (relative to starting temperature), the firmware uses PID control for the entire ramp.
 However, the PID controller is armed to reset the integral term once the error from the target temperature is less than 3ºC.
-This prevents excessive overshoot that `contional integration` would cause in this scenario.
+This prevents excessive overshoot that conditional integration would cause in this scenario.

 ### Heating to cold temperatures